ASKGLab/MailCard/Schannel.md

 11.)
 Host will also generate it's own session secret (S) and derive it's own session AES and HMAC keys before or while calling final() on Schannel.

-12.)
-During step 9.), Host may send a 16 bit counter that has been encrypted and signed to the Card as a challenge and the Card unwraps and verifies thew 16 bit counter and increments the counter by 1 before wrapping and signing a response to proof a successful connection.

 ### Design Decisions
 1.)
 Why use AES-CBC instead of sopmething supposedly stronger like AES-GCM ?
 Answer: JavaCard does not support GCM mode and to write your own GCM codes you risk consuming precious space on the smart card.